gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 // Hiding fields using a private type.

-export type State = … // Public type, exported.
-type PrivateState = … // Private type.

-const reducer = (state: State) => {
+const privateReducer = (state: PrivateState): PrivateState => {
-  const privateState = state as PrivateState // PrivateState type contains private fields.

-  // Working with state using private fields.
+  // Inside the function we work with state using private fields.
 }

+// Export function with public type. export const reducer = privateReducer as (state: State) => State

 // Making fields read-only by casting to a type, ensuring compile-time checks.